nuxeo/nuxeo/nuxeo-distribution/README.txt

   Remoting will be also available in the future via Nuxeo Runtime.

-  Build syntax: `mvn package -P core`
+  Build syntax: `mvn install package -P core`

 3. Nuxeo Jetty Server